Roger Penrose: Awards and honours

-In 2005, Penrose was awarded an honorary doctorate by Warsaw University and Katholieke Universiteit Leuven (Belgium), and in 2006 by the University of York.
-In 2006, he also won the Dirac Medal given by the University of New South Wales.
-In 2008, Penrose was awarded the Copley Medal.
+In 2005 Penrose received a Doctorate Honoris Causa (Dr.h.c.) from each the Warsaw University (Poland) and the Katholieke Universiteit Leuven (Belgium), and an honorary Doctor of Philosophy (PhD) degree from the Athens University of Economics and Business (Greece).
+In 2005 he was also awarded the Manchester Literary and Philosophical Society Dalton Medal.
+In 2006 he was conferred the honorary degree of Doctor of the University (DUniv) by the University of York and also won the Dirac Medal given by the University of New South Wales (Australia).
+In 2008 Penrose was awarded the Copley Medal of the Royal Society.
 He is also a Distinguished Supporter of Humanists UK and one of the patrons of the Oxford University Scientific Society.

 He was elected to the American Philosophical Society in 2011.
-The same year, he was also awarded the Fonseca Prize by the University of Santiago de Compostela.
+The same year, he was also awarded the Fonseca Prize by the University of Santiago de Compostela (Spain).

-In 2012, Penrose was awarded the Richard R. Ernst Medal by ETH Zürich for his contributions to science and strengthening the connection between science and society.
-In 2015 Penrose was awarded an honorary doctorate by CINVESTAV-IPN (Mexico).
+In 2012 Penrose was awarded the Richard R. Ernst Medal by ETH Zürich (Switzerland) for his contributions to science and strengthening the connection between science and society.
+In that year he was also awarded the honorary degree of Doctor of Science (DSc) by the Trinity College Dublin (Ireland) as well an honorary doctorate degree by the Igor Sikorsky Kyiv Polytechnic Institute (Ukraine).

-In 2017, he was awarded the Commandino Medal at the Urbino University for his contributions to the history of science.
+In 2015 Penrose was awarded a Doctorate Honoris Causa (Dr.h.c.) by CINVESTAV (Mexico).
+In 2017 he was awarded the Commandino Medal at the Urbino University (Italy) for his contributions to the history of science.
+In that year as well, he was awarded an honorary Doctor of Science degree (DSc) by the University of Edinburgh.
+In 2018 Penrose received an honorary degree from King's College London.

-In 2020, Penrose was awarded one half of the Nobel Prize in Physics for the discovery that black hole formation is a robust prediction of the general theory of relativity, a half-share also going to Reinhard Genzel and Andrea Ghez for the discovery of a supermassive compact object at the centre of our galaxy.
+In 2020 Penrose was awarded one half of the Nobel Prize in Physics by the Royal Swedish Academy of Sciences for the discovery that black hole formation is a robust prediction of the general theory of relativity, a half-share also going to Reinhard Genzel and Andrea Ghez for the discovery of a supermassive compact object at the centre of our galaxy.
+In the same year, he was also awarded the honorary degree of Doctor of Science (DSc) by the University of Cambridge.

+In 2025 Penrose received the Golden Plate Award of the American Academy of Achievement.

 Personal life

-Penrose married Vanessa Thomas, director of Academic Development at Cokethorpe School and former head of mathematics at Abingdon School, with whom he has one son.
-He has three sons from a previous marriage to American Joan Isabel Penrose (née Wedge), whom he married in 1959.
+Penrose's first marriage was to Joan Isabel Penrose (born Wedge), an American he married in 1959.
+They had three sons.
+Penrose is now married to Vanessa Thomas, director of Academic Development at Cokethorpe School in Witney, Oxfordshire, and former head of mathematics at Abingdon School.
+They have one son.